temporalio/cli/cli.md

 ### reset-batch

-Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew
+Reset a batch of Workflow Executions by reset type: LastContinuedAsNew, FirstWorkflowTask, LastWorkflowTask

 **--address**="": host:port for Temporal frontend service